Horsham Blue Star Harriers 1925 – 2025

 1946 -1980

-Blue Stars next victory was in the bad winter of 1963 where the course at Stanmer Park Brighton had to be cleared of snow by officials.
-John Luxford who led from the start holding of team mate Maurice Baker won the race for Horsham.
+Blue Stars’ next victory was in the bad winter of 1963 where the course at Stanmer Park Brighton had to be cleared of snow by officials.
+John Luxford who led from the start, running in knee deep snow but holding off team mate Maurice Baker won the race for Horsham.
+He recalled later that he used a cunning tactic, as the course was trodden down, but to the sides the snow was very high.
+He got to the front at the start of the race, knowing that if anyone had to pass him, they would run in the deeper snow and therefore slow up.

 1970s